gruntwork-io/docs/_docs-sources/foundations/landing-zone/manage-accounts.md

 1. Close the account in AWS Organizations.
     1. Authenticate to your Management Account's AWS console.
-    1. Visit the AWS Organizations service dashboard.
+    1. Visit the **AWS Organizations** service dashboard.
-    1. For each account targeted for deletion, select the "close" option.
+    1. For each account targeted for deletion, select the **close** option.
 This will initiate the process of closing the account, which will take 90 days to complete.

     :::tip
     If you run into any trouble while closing your account(s), visit [this helpful GitHub discussion](https://github.com/orgs/gruntwork-io/discussions/797) for troubleshooting tips.